Compulsive Gaming Help

 Compulsive gaming and internet addiction generally progresses over a period of time.
 Although many people may have the ability to enjoy social and recreational gaming and internet use, the compulsive gamer and internet addict may find themselves gaming and /or on-line during periods of stress or depression, experiencing an uncontrollable urge to gaming and engage in on-line activities.
 The compulsive gamer appears to become “intoxicated” by the excitement derived from the gaming experience.

-If you or a loved one is suffering with symptoms of compulsive gaming or internet addiction, you are encouraged to reach out to one of our caring and knowledgeable CarePlanPro counselors 24/7 for a complimentary, caring, and confidential consultation at 800-787-1721.
+If you or a loved one is suffering with symptoms of compulsive gaming or internet addiction, you are encouraged to call Professional Intervention Resources now for a confidential review of your case 305-467-8666.